Choquet order and hyperrigidity for function systems: The unique extension property

 \section{The unique extension property}

-In this section we will relate our dilation-theoretic characterization of Choquet order to some constructions in the theory of operator algebras.
+In this section we will relate the dilation order to some constructions in the theory of operator algebras.

-Many of the results from previous sections in this paper can be stated using only classical notions, and in particular do not require the theory of completely positive maps and noncommutative C*-algebras.
-However, at this point we need to shift our focus somewhat.
+While most of the results from previous sections in this paper can be stated in terms of classical commutative notions, for what follows we will require the theory of completely positive maps and noncommutative C*-algebras.

 Recall that if $A$ is a function system, then a map $\phi: A \to \B(H)$ is {\em completely positive} if each of the maps $\phi^{(n)}: \M_n(A) \to \M_n(\B(H))$ defined by

 are positive for all $n \geq 1$.
 For the basic theory of completely positive maps, we refer the reader to Paulsen's book \cite{Paulsen}.